 - 1. Access to a private and secure room, other than a bathroom, to express breast milk or breastfeed an infant. - 2.
 Permission to bring onto school campus a breast pump or other equipment used to express breast milk. - 3.
 Access to a power source for a breast pump or any other equipment used to express breast milk. - 4.
 Access to a place to store expressed breast milk safely. - 5.
-Reasonable breaks to accommodate the student's need to express breast milk or breastfeed an infant child. - 6.
+Reasonable breaks to accommodate the student's need to express breast milk or breastfeed an infant child or attend to health needs associated with breastfeeding (including eating, drinking, or using the restroom). - 6.
 The opportunity to make up work missed due to the student's use of reasonable accommodations for breastfeeding.